Brick Haley: Mississippi State

-Prior to his stint in the NFL, Haley spent three years as the defensive line coach at Mississippi State from 2004-06.
+Prior to his stint in the NFL, Haley spent three years as the defensive line coach at Mississippi State from 2004 to 2006.
 At Mississippi State, Haley helped improve a Bulldogs defense that finished 41st in the nation in 2006 after finishing 113th a year before his arrival.
 Under Haley's watch, Bulldogs defensive end Titus Brown developed into a second-team all-SEC selection after leading the team and ranking fifth in the conference in sacks in 2006.
 In 2005, Haley coached the SEC leader in sacks (third in NCAA) and tackles for loss (fourth in NCAA) in Willie Evans.

 Chicago Bears

 Haley was the defensive line coach of the Chicago Bears of the NFL.
 In two years in the NFL with the Bears, Haley coached a defensive line that helped Chicago rank No. 5 in the league in rushing yards allowed per game in 2008.
 The Bears finished sixth in the NFL in sacks in 2007 with defensive tackle Tommie Harris earning a spot in the Pro Bowl that year.